Adrita-Khan/RFI_Mitigation_Review/Glossary_RFI_Mitigation.md

 ---

-This glossary should serve as a valuable resource for readers of your review, providing clear definitions and context for key terms in radio astronomy and the application of AI/ML techniques for RFI mitigation.
+This glossary should serve as a valuable resource for readers of our review, providing clear definitions and context for key terms in radio astronomy and the application of AI/ML techniques for RFI mitigation.